Skip to main content

 7:45 AM – 4:00 PM

 Students may visit the library before school beginning at 7:45 AM.
 During school they are required to have a pass, including during lunch.
-Students who need to visit the library during their advisory period must obtain an Advisory Pass from the library before the tardy bell rings (available on Tuesdays and Thursdays only).
+Students who need to visit the library during their advisory period must obtain an Advisory Pass from the library before the tardy bell rings (available on Mondays, Wednesdays, and Fridays only).
+We do not have after school hours.

 Computer use in the library is restricted to educational purposes.
 Any student found in violation of the district’s Acceptable Use Policy will be disciplined according to district policy.
-Printing for school/educational purposes is free.
+Printing for school/educational purposes is free but limited.

 button featuring purple horse and the words "online catalog"